-As of December 31, 2017, the Group has its not restricted tier 1 own basic funds by an amount of EUR 43,168 thousand (EUR 54,075 thousand in 2016).
+As of December 31, 2018, the Group has its not restricted Tier 1 own basic funds by an amount of EUR 51,938 thousand (EUR 43,168 thousand in 2017).
 These own funds have the maximum availability for absorbing losses.
 They are comprised of:

 - ordinary paid-in share capital

-- Issue premium of treasury shares
+- Issue premium of treasury shares and

-- Conciliation reserve
+- conciliation reserve

-Additionally, it has Tier 3 basic own funds for an amount of EUR 14,135 thousand (EUR 10,493 thousand in 2016) composed of net deferred taxes assets.
+Additionally, it has Tier 3 basic own funds for an amount of EUR 12,440 thousand (EUR 14,135 thousand in 2017) composed of net deferred taxes assets, that arise from the valuation of the balance according to Solvency II criteria.